bartificer/programming-by-stealth/docs/pbs87.md

 console.log(myGeneratorObj.next());
 ```

-To make this example a little more real-world, `pbs87a.html` contains a web UI for generating random numbers using this generator.
-The HTML markup is quite straight forward:
+To make this example a little more real world, `pbs87a.html` contains a web UI for generating random numbers using this generator.
+The HTML markup is quite straightforward:

 ```html
 <div class="card">